sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ### Create data resource to process
-As part of setting up SAP Build Process Automation, you created an SAP BTP destination that points to SAP Build Process Automation APIs, so that you can trigger workflows.

-ANd when you created the process and then deployed, you further published it so it can be discoverable by SAP Build Apps.

-We will now tell our project to use this process.
+When you created your process and then deployed, you also published it so it can be discoverable by SAP Build Apps.
+You will now tell your project to use this process.

 1. Open the **Integrations** tab, at the top of the page.